You Don't Know Why I'm Bottle-Feeding My Baby - Baby Chick

 Medications

-Mom could be on an unsafe medication for the baby; thus, mom cannot breastfeed.4 These might include chemotherapy and epilepsy drugs and products with aspirin or that contain decongestants.4
+Mom could be on an unsafe medication for the baby; thus, mom cannot breastfeed.4 These might include chemotherapy and epilepsy drugs and products with aspirin or those that contain decongestants.4

 Severe Illness